YoelEigner/Task-Managment-System/README.md

 # Task Management System

-This is a Task Management System application that allows users to manage tasks with CRUD (Create, Read, Update, Delete) operations.
+This is a Task Management System application that allows users to manage tasks with CRUD (Create, Read, Update) operations.
 It is built with React, Redux, and Bootstrap.

 ## Features
 - Add new tasks.